bright/new-www/_posts/2018-04-20-using-typescript-with-redux.md

 { type: 'SET_VISIBILITY_FILTER', filter: 'SHOW_ALL' }
 ```

-Let's for now use the typing provided by [`redux` library itself](https://github.com/reactjs/redux/blob/master/index.d.ts), specifically `AnyAction` that only enforces `type` property to be set:
+Let's for now use the typing provided by [`redux` library itself](https://github.com/reactjs/redux/blob/master/index.d.ts), specifically `AnyAction` that only enforces the `type` property to be set:

 ```typescript
 const actions: AnyAction[] = [